 The only option is sending the product back, and request the manufacturer sends what you ordered for.
 And the shipment cost should be catered by the manufacturers.
 These conditions should be stated in your terms of contract with your sourcing company, trading company or the manufacturer.

-6. Your products can be copied: When you send over your design to your manufacturer, and maybe you have a patent or trademark for that design, a manufacturer in China can still copy that design and use it to manufacture for another customer, and there will be little you can do about it.
+When you send over your design to your manufacturer, and maybe you have a patent or trademark for that design, a manufacturer in China can still copy that design and use it to manufacture for another customer, and there will be little you can do about it.

-7. Not building a relationship with your manufacturer: The Chinese business culture follows a certain tradition, that you need to learn as an importer, and learning the Chinese business culture can take years.
+The Chinese business culture follows a certain tradition, that you need to learn as an importer, and learning the Chinese business culture can take years.
 The Chinese value “guanxi” which means “relationship”.

 Creating the right type of relationship with your manufacturer will help you lessen your Chinese importation risks.
 So you need to develop a very great working relationship with your manufacturer or supplier.